 Tag Archive for: Public Relations Training

-C) Prepare the Analyst Do not assume any analyst knows about your company or product.
+C) Prepare the Analyst: Do not assume any analyst knows about your company or product.
 A briefing always goes better when the analyst has time before the discussion to learn about your company.
 This gives the analyst a chance to think through what you do and is better prepared to ask relevant questions.
 Vendors or their PR agencies need to provide information to analysts ahead of time including links to recent press releases of significance.
 They should also provide the analyst with names and titles of people that will be participating in the briefing.
-If the analyst is not prepared with this basic info, the briefing is more awkward, more time is wasted on background discussion and the analyst is less likely to be prepared to add much value, which is not ideal.
+If the analyst is not prepared with this basic info, the briefing is more awkward, more time is wasted on background discussion, and the analyst is less likely to be prepared to add much value, which is not ideal.

 Bottom line, analysts influence people in the business and it is important to be sure they have an accurate perspective on your company and solutions.
 In next week’s post, we’ll look at more tips to help you make the most of your analyst briefings.